 If we can help educate you and the industry in general along the way, it makes it a much better industry to work in!

 Know the limitations of your technology – If you are communicating by iPhone (or any smartphone for that matter), you know that typos and grammar are potentially going to be compromised.
-Unless you’ve got this practiced to a fine art and can attach your CV along with a cover note which is spelled and punctuated correctly – wait to make your applications where you can concentrate and make a presentable application which does you justice.
+Unless you’ve got this down to a fine art and can attach your CV along with a cover note which is spelt and punctuated correctly – wait to make your applications where you can concentrate and make a presentable application that does you justice.

 Going AWOL – So you tell us you’re applying for a role – we help you sort your CV, prime you to be ready, help you with your industry knowledge, hold your hand by proactively marketing you into specific companies.
 We then find a company which want to meet you… and you go MIA.

 How do you go from wanting a job to disappearing off the face of the earth for a week, to then pop up, say you were busy and act like nothing is wrong with this?
 Neither the employer nor I, are impressed with your inability to communicate, nor that you find this acceptable.
 Just keep everyone informed and up to date.
 Yes, it’s your job search, but if you bogged down at work, tell us!

 After all, we’re here to help you… We can slow things down or speed them up, we help manage expectations so there are no surprises and the right outcome happens!

 Image is everything – If you’re making your applications, try to present yourself at your best.
 We’ve seen CV’s come in from email addresses that must have been set up when you were 15 which reads “ChelseaSuperFan” or “BrightonBoy”.
 This is your career – why not set up a dedicated professional email address just for your job search?